histmeisah/Large-Language-Models-play-StarCraftII/readme.md

 ## Setup environment

 ### Create environment
-- OS, We used Windows 11 to develop this demo, because BLZ didnt release the latest sc2 on liunx.
+- OS, We used Windows 11 to develop this demo, because BLZ didnt release the latest sc2 on liunx, so please run our repo on Windows OS!
 - `python`: python 3.10.
 - `cuda`: cuda 12.1.
 - `torch`: 2.1.0